 * Data from the Bureau of Labor Statistics

-As of 2020 there were 27,890 people employed as Geoscientists, Except Hydrologists and Geographers.
+As of 2020 there were 27,890 people employed as Geoscientists, Except Hydrologists and Geographers within the United States.

 Study the composition, structure, and other physical aspects of the Earth.
 May use geological, physics, and mathematics knowledge in exploration for oil, gas, minerals, or underground water; or in waste disposal, land reclamation, or other environmental problems.
 May study the Earth's internal composition, atmospheres, and oceans, and its magnetic, electrical, and gravitational forces.
 Includes mineralogists, paleontologists, stratigraphers, geodesists, and seismologists.

 SOC Code: 19-2042.00

 If you're thinking of starting a new career, or looking to change jobs, we've created a handy job search tool which might just help you land that perfect new role.